A refined Bloch group and the third homology of SL_2 of a field: The third homology of of local fields

 Of course, $\epm{x}$ only depends on the square class of $x$, so the result follows. \end{proof}

 For the remainder of this section we let $F$ be a local field complete with respect to the discrete valuation $v$, with residue field $k$ of order $q=p^f$, with $p$ \emph{odd}.
-Furthermore, for simplicity, we will suppose that if $\Q_3\subset F$ then both $v_F(3)$ and $f$ are odd.
+Furthermore, for simplicity, we will suppose that if $\Q_3\subset F$ then $[F:\Q_3]$ is odd.